 Types of Treatment Offered at Life Healing Center

-Life Healing Center is a place of hope and renewal for adult men and women, ages 18 and above, who are struggling with substance use disorders, mental health conditions, issues relating to sex, love, and relationships, and the aftereffects of trauma.
+Life Healing Center is a place of hope and renewal for adult men and women, ages 18 and above, who are struggling with substance use disorders, mental health conditions, and the aftereffects of trauma.
 At Life Healing Center, patients benefit from a clinically sophisticated combination of traditional therapies and emerging methodologies, delivered in an atmosphere of dignity, discretion, and respect.

 Life Healing Center features the following treatment programs:

 - Our Empowerment Program provides a treatment for those who are suffering from mood and mental health disorders.